gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Interface at the Group Manager {#sec-interface-GM}

-The Group Manager provides the interface defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additional resource:
+The Group Manager provides the interface defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}, with one additional sub-resource defined in {{ssec-resource-active}}.

-* /ace-group/GROUPNAME/active: this sub-resource supports the GET method, whose handler is defined in {{active-get}}.

-The GROUPNAME segment of the URI path and the group name specified in the Access Token scope (gname in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}) MUST match (REQ1).
+The GROUPNAME segment of the URI path and the group name specified in the scope entry of the Access Token scope (gname in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}) MUST match (REQ1).

-The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7a), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. using a link-format document {{RFC6690}}.
+The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7a), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. by using a link-format document {{RFC6690}}.

 Applications can use this common resource type to discover links to group-membership resources for joining OSCORE groups, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

+## ace-group/GROUPNAME/active {#ssec-resource-active}

+This resource implements a GET handler.

-## GET Handler {#active-get}
+### GET Handler {#active-get}

 The handler expects a GET request.